the-blue-coder/react-base/src/code-templates/pages/Readme.txt

 -   Create the entity and do migration
 -   Run symfony console make:crud
 -   Create the service
--   Fill the logics in the controller and the service's methods
+-   Update the logics in the controller and the service's methods as needed

 ---